 Report: EU capital markets & a post-Covid recovery

-September 2020 • Unlocking capital markets • by Panagiotis Asimakopoulos & Eivind Friis Hamre
+September 2020 • The future of EU capital markets • by Panagiotis Asimakopoulos & Eivind Friis Hamre

 This report analyses how banks and capital markets have responded to the Covid-19 crisis and identifies the potential for game-changing growth in EU capital markets to support investment, jobs, and growth.
 We estimate that an additional 4,000 companies could raise an extra €470bn per year in the capital markets, and that an additional €11 trillion in long-term capital could be put to work to support a recovery.